 How the fastest coffee maker works depends on the type of coffee machine it is.
+An example would be the Krups XP5280 espresso machine.
 Electric coffee pod machines are among the quickest and they’re designed to produce coffee in under a minute.
 The water in these coffee makers is held in a reservoir and the machine heats it, so you don’t have to spend any time heating or filling water, except when you’re refilling the water tank.

 With Keurig and Nespresso coffee makers, there’s a separate compartment for loading the coffee pods, and once you begin the brewing process, a needle punctures it at the top and starts pushing hot water in through the coffee grounds.
 At the same time, another needle pierces the bottom and allows the brewed coffee to flow out.

 A drip brewer is similar to coffee pod machines in that it heats the water automatically.
 But when it comes to extraction, it distributes the hot water through a showerhead over the coffee grounds that are placed in a filter basket.
 Manual models like AeroPress rely on pressure for coffee extraction, too.
 It produces coffee by forcing hot water through finely-ground coffee using hand pressure.

 Why Should You Buy the Fastest Coffee Maker?